< BACK TO ALL RECIPES

 8. Heat fry oil to 375 F.

 9. Remove tomatoes from water bath and pat dry with paper towels.
 Dredge in egg mixture, then dry batter and place gently in oil.
-Be careful not to crow the tomatoes.
+Be careful not to crowd the tomatoes.
 We suggest you let the bottom become golden brown before flipping.
 Approximately 2 minutes on each side.
 Be gentle.
 To0 much activity will cause batter to come off.
 Place fried tomatoes on paper towels until ready to build Benedict.

 10. You will need 1 poached egg per serving of Cochon Benedict.
 Pro tip: Add 1 tablespoon vinegar to boiling water.
 This will help create a perfectly poached egg.